 An online course platform provides the software to create and host an online course.
 The best platforms give you a wide range of options for course delivery like quizzes and polls, the ability to add communities and live streaming, and ways to market your course.

-Some online course platforms let you host a pre-recorded (asynchronous course).
-Some let you teach a live, cohort course (synchronous).
-And some do both and then some!
+- And some do both and then some!
 We'll get to this.

 Why should you use an online course platform?